 Taking antibiotics when unnecessary, failing to complete a prescribed course, and/or self-medicating with antibiotics left over from a previous prescription leads to the development of antibiotic-resistant bacteria.53 This means that bacteria evolve in such a way that we can no longer easily treat them.
 Antimicrobial resistance continues to pose an alarming threat54 to health, with about 10-15% of the pneumonia-causing bacteria Streptococcus pneumoniae now demonstrating resistance to commonly used antibiotics.
 Ways to avoid contributing to this trend are: only taking antibiotics as ordered by your doctor and always completing the full course of prescribed antibiotics.
 When your doctor has not prescribed antibiotics, it’s best to focus on treating the symptoms to gain relief.

 Health is everyone’s business.
-Organizations around the world are taking measures to curb the rise of respiratory illnesses.
+Organizations worldwide are taking measures to curb the rise of respiratory illnesses.
 Disease prevention strategies, including reducing air pollution and helping people quit smoking, are key measures to reducing deaths due to COPD.
 Interventions have also been formulated to target at-risk groups, such as elderly people with pneumonia and coal miners with pneumoconiosis.
 Lung cancer screening rates have been increasing, which can greatly reduce deaths due to lung cancer through early detection and treatment.
 On an individual level, we can take small but meaningful steps to protecting our respiratory health by ensuring a clean environment and engaging in regular exercise, a healthy diet, and adequate sleep.
 In this time of pandemic, we should be vigilant with any symptoms we or our loved ones are experiencing and take appropriate measures to mitigate the spread of disease.

 If there is anything the COVID-19 pandemic has taught us, it is that health is wealth.
 We all know how awful it feels to be sick; it affects our sleep, skin health, mood, appetite, and overall ability to function.
 Taking the simple measures discussed in this article will definitely go a long way to keeping ourselves and our loved ones safe.
 If you are not feeling well, consult your physician immediately.References